def-codes/the-better-thing/src/meld-demo/hashtags.md

 What user agents do when the anchor link does not exist, is undefined as far as I know.
 It seems to me that navigating should visibly create another context.

-A value is of no consequence.
-Because there would be no representative of that resource to bear its id.

 Once we know that a `Carol` exists, we can make statements about whoever `Carol` may be, with no ambiguity about whom we mean.